AnthonyLatsis/Anchora/README.md

 ### Anchor Groups

 Apart from the existing anchors we all know, Anchora comes with some built-in anchor groups that serve a great means of brevity when constructing several related constraints at once.
+The order in the list of anchors a group represents matters!

 * `centerAnchors` == (`centerXAnchor`, `centerYAnchor`)
 * `sizeAnchors` == (`widthAnchor`, `heightAnchor`)